satellite-image-deep-learning/techniques/README.md

 This repository lists resources on the topic of deep learning applied to satellite and aerial imagery.
 To a lesser extent classical machine learning techniques are listed, as are topics such as cloud computing and model deployment.
 You can follow me on [Twitter](https://twitter.com/robmarkcole) and join the dedicated [satellite-image-deep-learning group on LinkedIn](https://www.linkedin.com/groups/12698393/).
 If this resource is useful to your work please consider sponsoring it with a donation via [Github Sponsors](https://github.com/sponsors/robmarkcole)

 **How to use this repository:** if you know exactly what you are looking for (e.g. a dataset name) you can `Control+F` to search for it in the page.
 Otherwise refer to the table of contents below, and search within the relevant section.
-Material that is suitable for beginners is tagged with the 🔰 emoji, which can also be searched.
+Material that is suitable for getting started with a topic is tagged with the 🔰 emoji, which can also be searched.

 # Table of contents
 * [Techniques](https://github.com/robmarkcole/satellite-image-deep-learning#techniques)